akhilshetty97/SportsShopForGithub/README.md

 **Strive Sports Analytics Hub:**

-Strive Sports Analytics Hub is an LLM based intelligent, SQL-powered system designed to answer questions by querying a MySQL database.
+'Strive Sports Analytics Hub' is an LLM based intelligent, SQL-powered system designed to answer questions by querying a MySQL database.
 Built with Langchain, Google Generative AI, and HuggingFace embeddings, this application allows users to retrieve real-time answers by converting their questions into precise SQL queries and gives the final results.

 **Key Features:**